 Just a few short minutes can be all it takes to calm down a little.
 And then you can go back to the situation with a semi-fresh outlook.

 Depending on your child’s age, you can tell them you need a break.
 I tell my 9-year-old daughter this.
 And I think it is a perfect way to show I am human and have strong emotions too.

 2) Count to Ten (or 100)

 This is my go-to method.
 I may have to count a little higher than 10 some days!
 This is like a stop, take a breath, and focus on something else for a few seconds method.

 When we are frustrated, we react quickly and maybe a little too harshly.
 Take ten seconds.
 Or twenty seconds.
 Just start counting and stop when you feel you can better deal with the situation.

 It is a very small amount of time.
 But it is definitely time well spent.
 I would rather be counting than yelling.

 Are you expecting too much of your little ones?

-Of course, my five-year-old wants to look at all the fun stuff in the check out line at the grocery store.
+Of course, my kiddo wants to look at all the fun stuff in the checkout line at the grocery store.
 This is super common and expected behavior.

 Yes, kids are going to have a hard time when they have to leave a playdate.